 During the course of their investigation, an additional vehicle that had been reported stolen earlier in the week was recovered.
-Investigators also were able to clear vehicle burglary offenses reported earlier in the week in Sulphur Springs, according to police.
+Investigators also were able to clear vehicle burglary offenses reported earlier in the week in Sulphur Springs.

 A warrant was also obtained for Flecker’s arrest on the unauthorized use of a motor vehicle charge.
 He was taken into custody at 1:39 p.m.
-May 7 at his residence, according to arrest reports.
+May 7 at his residence.

 Both Flecker and Wilkerson remained in Hopkins County jail Saturday, May 9, 2020.
 Bond was set at at $5,000 each on the felony UUMV charge.
-Wilkerson’s bond on the felony evading arrest charge was set at $10,000, according to jail reports.
+Wilkerson’s bond on the felony evading arrest charge was set at $10,000.